A haven for music since 1986, Mapleshade began as a mansion recording studio and label in the Maryland woods.

 During the 1990s, it was ’standard operating procedure’ to shut-down all errant sources of noise on the Studio’s AC line during recording sessions.
 The house refrigerator, microwave, fax machine, and computers were all unplugged.
 The ringers turn off all phones, only lights with incandescent lights could be left on.
 Notes were passed to communicate while tape was rolling.
 The Studio’s need for AC purity began to interfere with our commitment to prompt mail-order service.
 We moved business operations to Baltimore in 2001 so recording sessions and R&D at The Beechwood could continue untethered.

 Our mail-order business is located in the historic Mt.
 Vernon district of Baltimore. ’The Mapleshade Store’ is the name we use to umbrella our diverse range of recordings, upgrades, and music storage shelves.
-We do not have a retail store, but offer free local pick for pre-paid orders.
+(We do not have a retail store.)

 In 2001, Pierre turned to a local Amish sawmill to source the carefully selected 2” and 4” Ambrosia maple that exclusively goes into our platforms, racks and stands.
 Into our second decade, the same sawmill is sourcing our logs and same Amish family overseas the painstaking 3-6 year drying process.
 Ben, with his sons Crist and Uri, meticulously plane, bevel, shape, sand and hand-finish all our wood products—including our Cable Lifts, Trilateral diffusers and modular shelves for LP/CD/BluRay storage.
 The three of them take amazing care to ensuring their workmanship matches the exceptional performance we demand of our own designs.
 Their hand-sprayed satiny clear lacquer finishes handsomely show off the dramatic character of our old-growth Ambrosia maple.